deepinstinct/VSTO-POC/readme.md

 ​
 ## Description:
 ​
-The POC contains 2 components - a "loader" component and a "persist" persist component, which can be executed and installed either locally or remotely depending on how you build them.
+The POC contains 2 components - a "loader" component and a "persist" component, which can be executed and installed either locally or remotely.

+## Compile and usage:
 Simply copy-paste the code into the appropriate type of Visual Studio project and edit as you require.
 ​
 ### "Loader"